EEA Residence Card

-Likewise, for those Europeans who are Students or Self-sufficient they must have comprehensive sickness insurance
+Likewise, for those Europeans who are Students or Self-sufficient they must have comprehensive sickness insurance.

 Upon a successful application you will receive a 5 year visa.
 However, this visa will allow you to work, study and live in the UK for 5 years.
-Also, at the end of the 5 year period you can apply for Permanent Residence (PR).
+Moreover, at the end of the 5 year period you can apply for Permanent Residence (PR).